Updated by the Progyny Clinical Team — December 2025.

 1. Medicine to prepare the uterine lining

-You may take synthetic estrogen, such as estradiol tablets or patches like Estrace, Minivelle, or Dotti, as a pill or patch.
+You may take synthetic estrogen, such as estradiol tablets (Estrace) or patches (Minivelle, Dotti).
 Estrogen helps thicken the uterine lining for transfer.
-Your doctor will monitor the lining during your cycle.
+Your provider will monitor the lining during your cycle.
 The goal thickness is usually about 7 to 13 millimeters.

 Not everyone doing a fresh transfer needs added estrogen.
-Your doctor will determine if more support is needed after retrieval.
+Your provider will determine if more support is needed after retrieval.

 2. Medicine to support implantation

-You will begin progesterone one to two days after the egg retrieval.
-Progesterone can be a vaginal suppository or an intramuscular injection.
+You will begin progesterone 1 to 2 days after egg retrieval.
+Progesterone can be a vaginal suppository or an injection.
 It helps the uterine lining shift from growing to compacting, which creates a supportive environment for implantation.

-If you become pregnant, you may continue progesterone until 8 to 12 weeks of pregnancy, based on your history and your doctor’s plan.
+If you become pregnant, you may continue progesterone for the first 8 to 12 weeks of pregnancy, based on your history and your provider’s plan.

 Some clinics also prescribe an antibiotic to lower the risk of infection after transfer, such as doxycycline or clindamycin.